-In my opinion and experience, goal pace running is ideal for conditioning you for timed runs.
-You need to FEEL what your pace feels like (breathing, stride, arm swing, heart rate), and KNOW that you are running at a 6-minute mile pace without even looking at your watch.
+Goal pace running is ideal for conditioning you for timed runs.
+You need to feel what your pace feels like (breathing, stride, arm swing, heart rate) and know that you are running at a six-minute mile pace without even looking at your watch.
 You may not run this test on a track; it could be a road with no markers.
-You do not get to this level of training without practicing your pace, many times.
+You do not get to this level of training without practicing your pace many times.

-Yes; see above.
-But people typically do two things.
-They run slow 5-6 miles thinking it will help them run a faster 3-mile run.
-That will build endurance, but not speed.
+Yes; see above, but people typically do two things.
+They run slow 5-6 miles thinking it will help them run a faster three-mile run.
+That will build endurance but not speed.
 In fact, you get good at running slow.
-The other group runs faster, but lacks the endurance to maintain a goal distance - especially in the 3-plus mile zone.
+The other group runs faster but lacks the endurance to maintain a goal distance, especially in the three-plus-mile zone.

 But to a certain extent, is faster really better?
 My goal is to be a complete athlete, so I wonder often if taking the running past a certain point is not worth the effort.

 Tuesday: Lower-body day.
-Mix in leg PT, like squat 20 reps/10 lunges per leg, in between faster-paced running-speed workouts.
+Mix in leg PT, like squat 20 reps/10 lunges per leg, between faster-paced speed workouts.

-Wednesday: Upper-body PT/Lift workouts with load-bearing activities (rucking).
+Wednesday: Upper-body PT/lift workouts with load-bearing activities (rucking).
 Do your PT workout and mix in some auxiliary upper-body lifts (bench, pulldowns, rows, overhead presses, core work, etc.).
-Then run 3 miles and ruck 3 miles.
-On the run, see where you fall off your pace -- that will help you adjust your intervals distances appropriately.
+Then run three miles and ruck three miles.
+See where you fall off your pace on the run; that will help you adjust your interval distances appropriately.

 Thursday: Mobility day

 Friday: Can be your choice of upper-body or lower-body days like above (Day 1 and 3 or 2)